tappp10/fhir-fi/fhir-demo-2023/README.md

 4.  **Issue a pull request**

-    Once you're happy with the results, issue a pull request to the `fhir-demo-2023-gatsby`
+    Once you're happy with the results, issue a pull request to the `fhir-demo-2023-gatsby` branch of this repo (fhir-fi/fhir-fi.github.io)[https://github.com/fhir-fi/fhir-fi.github.io].

 5.  **Learn more about Gatsby**